 The downside to a chromebook is that you can’t download any more traditional apps, like Microsoft Office, most games, and coding programs.
 For example, something like Unity would not run on a Chromebook, and neither would Python.
 Repl.it can run Python and even the Python graphics library Pygame, but you cannot actually download the IDLE and run Python as you would on a traditional PC with Windows or MacOS.
 Chromebooks also do not run Minecraft or Roblox, so if your child is into those games at all on other devices and wants to explore the games on a computer, we would not recommend a Chromebook.

-Here is my top pick for a chromebook as of March 2019.
-Note that there are other great Chromebooks out there but this is the one that we own and love.
+Here is my top pick for a Chromebook in 2019.
+There are other great Chromebooks out there but this is the one that we own and love.
 It has been fantastic for the price.

 2. Light Gaming and Coding

 The next laptop I will recommend is Windows-based, and still a budget computer.
 Honestly we own over 100 of this computer and it is a great all-purpose machine.
 In the early days, we bought exclusively Chromebooks, but eventually we starting transitioning over to Windows strictly to accomodate for popular demand in Minecraft and Roblox.
 The computer below runs Minecraft and Roblox great, and has most of the functionality of the Chromebook as well.